STRML/react-localstorage/README.md

 React-LocalStorage
 ==================

 Simply synchronize a component's state with `localStorage`, when available.
+Synchronisation happens on unmount or page leave.
+Keep in mind that on iOS there is no page leave event.
+You have to save manually setStateWithLocalStorage/saveStateToLocalStorage if you absolutely need the state always synchronized.
+Same for browser crashes/etc.

 Usage
 -----